activeadmin/activeadmin/docs/2-resource-customization.md

 * `:label` - The string or proc label to display in the menu.
 If it's a proc, it will be called each time the menu is rendered.
-* `:parent` - The string id (or label) of the parent used for this menu, or an array of string ids (or labels) for a nested menu
+* `:parent` - The string id (or label) of the parent used for this menu.
-* `:if` - A block or a symbol of a method to call to decide if the menu item should be displayed
+* `:if` - A block or a symbol of a method to call to decide if the menu item should be displayed.
-* `:priority` - The integer value of the priority, which defaults to `10`
+* `:priority` - The integer value of the priority, which defaults to `10`.

 ### Labels